ant-media/ant-media-documentation/docs/guides/playing-live-stream/Embedded-Web-Player.md

 <iframe width="560" height="315" src="https://your_domain_name:5443/LiveApp/play.html?id=125214322064017559554903" frameborder="0" allowfullscreen></iframe>
 ```

-Below is an example of the ```play.html``` page having been embed within a webpage using the iFrame.
+Below is an example of the ```play.html``` page having been embedded within a webpage using the iFrame.

 ![](@site/static/img/embedded-player-example.png)